ctwitty/ctwitty.github.io/_posts/2016-09-25-Hardware-strategy-in-the-IoT-age.md

 [extract healthy margins][2] over the years.

 However, the irruption of IoT is forcing a change of rules.
-A network that was design for voice has had to adapt rapidly to very different use cases, from bandwidth-hogging smartphones to ultra low duty-cycle sensors.
+A network that was designed for voice has had to adapt rapidly to very different use cases, from bandwidth-hogging smartphones to ultra low duty-cycle sensors.
 Services that used to be the monopolized by cellular operators, such as voice messaging or SMS, can now be replaced by much cheaper cloud services.
 And there is no turning back: